-The Volunteer Income Tax Assistance (VITA) program offers free tax help to people with low-to-moderate incomes, persons with disabilities, and limited-English-speaking tax-payers who need help preparing their own tax returns.
-The Tax Counseling for the Elderly (TCE) program offers free tax help for all tax-payers, particularly those who are 60 years of age and older.
+- VITA.
+The Volunteer Income Tax Assistance (VITA) program offers free tax help to people with low-to-moderate incomes, persons with disabilities, and limited-English-speaking taxpayers who need help preparing their own tax returns.
+Go to IRS.gov/ VITA, download the free IRS2Go app, or call 800-906-9887 for information on free tax return preparation. - TCE.
+The Tax Counseling for the Elderly (TCE) program offers free tax help for all taxpayers, particularly those who are 60 years of age and older.
 TCE volunteers specialize in answering questions about pensions and retirement-related issues unique to seniors.

-You can go to IRS.gov to see your options for preparing and filing your return, which include the following.
+Go to IRS.gov/TCE or download the free IRS2Go app for information on free tax return preparation. - MilTax.
+Members of the U.S. Armed Forces and qualified veterans may use MilTax, a free tax service offered by the Department of Defense through Military OneSource.
+For more information, go to MilitaryOneSource (MilitaryOneSource.mil/MilTax).